-Ketamine therapy is primarily used for individuals who are experiencing treatment-resistant mental health conditions, such as depression, anxiety, PTSD, or OCD.
+Ketamine is primarily used for individuals who are experiencing treatment-resistant mental health conditions, such as depression, anxiety, PTSD, or OCD.
 If traditional therapies like medications or psychotherapy have not provided relief, ketamine may be an option.
 Candidates are carefully screened to ensure that the treatment is appropriate for their specific needs.
 Our team will conduct a comprehensive evaluation to determine if ketamine therapy is right for you.

 Spravato is an FDA-approved intranasal ketamine treatment designed for individuals with treatment-resistant depression.
 Unlike traditional oral medications, Spravato is delivered through the nose, offering a fast-acting alternative for patients who have not found relief from antidepressants.
 It works similarly to intravenous ketamine, affecting brain chemistry to improve mood regulation.
 Spravato is typically administered in our clinic under supervision, ensuring safety and efficacy during the treatment session.